 Classes ➞ Religious Diversity classes

-EarthDiverse currently offers three distinct series of classes on religious diversity, with each series consisting of 4 Terms lasting an entire year.
-Any of these classes can be taken independently of the other classes as there are no prerequisites.
+EarthDiverse currently offers three distinct series of courses on religious diversity, with each series consisting of 4 Terms lasting an entire year.
+Any of these courses can be taken independently of the others as there are no prerequisites.

-All classes are taught from an objective point of view.
-These are classes about religion and religious behavior, taught from an anthropological point of view, and are designed for participants to get a greater understanding of the depth and scope of the diversity that exists within the world’s various faith and belief traditions.
+All courses are taught from an objective point of view.
+They are about religion and religious behavior, taught from an anthropological point of view, and are designed for participants to get a greater understanding of the depth and scope of the diversity that exists within the world’s various faith and belief traditions.

-The following classes are offered in this series:
+The following courses are offered in this series:

 - RD101: History & Development: Western Religious Traditions